Dessert: Dessert in the "Classical Order" of table service

 Between the mid-16th and mid-17th century, the stages of the meal underwent several significant changes.
 Notably, potage became the first stage of the meal, the entrée became the second stage, entremets came to be served in their own distinct stage after the roast, and the last course of the meal came to be called "dessert".

 In the 17th, 18th, and 19th centuries, the dessert stage of the meal consisted entirely of foods "from the storeroom" (de l'office), such as fresh, stewed, preserved, and dried fruits; fruit jellies; nuts; cheese and other dairy dishes; dry biscuits (cookies) and wafers; and, beginning in the mid-18th century, ices and petits fours.

 On lean days out of Lent, the dishes in the dessert stage of the meal were the same as those served on meat days.
 In Lent, though, eggs were never served at any meal, and only dishes that did not include eggs were appropriate for the dessert stage.

 Despite the significance of dessert in the structured meals of the time, the dessert course was often not included on the menus or bills of fare of the 17th and 18th centuries.

 Changes in the 19th and 20th centuries

 In the late 19th century, the word dessert, which properly referred to the last stage of the meal, came to refer also to the dishes that were served in that stage.

 In the 20th century, cheeses came to be served in their own course just before the dessert course.

 Also in the 20th century, sweet dishes from the kitchen, such as freshly prepared pastries, meringues, custards, puddings, and baked fruits, which had traditionally been served in the entremets course, came to be included among the desserts.

 North America

-Ice cream in The United States is popular.
+Ice cream in the United States is popular.
 Pie and Cheesecake is also fairly popular in the US.
-Some of Mexicos favorite desserts are Flan, Paletas, and Pastel de Tres Leches.
+Some of Mexico’s favorite desserts are flans, paletas, and Pastel de Tres Leches.